dominion314/codit_training/K8S/Resources/main.md

 ►  Controller Manager

-    The Cloud Controller Manager can be described as three different things looking at it from a high level view:
+    The Cloud Controller Manager can be described as three different things looking at it from a high level view A binary
-        A binary
         A number of control loops
         Part of the glue between k8s and your cloud